score-json/json/TSF/trustable/no-json-faults/NJF-13.md

     Erikhu1: 0.95
 ---

-The service accepts JSON data consisting of combinations of the data types.
+The service provided by nlohmann/json accepts JSON data consisting of combinations of the data types.

-sab